 Argument #9: “Burglars know that police response times are slow.”

-Rebuttal #9: This is inaccurate.
+This is inaccurate and just plain silly.
 While some burglars might think police response times are slow, they never know if a police officer is right around the corner or within seconds from the home.
 This is a risk that most burglars are not willing to take if they suspect an alarm is in the home.The yard signs and window decals that we provide to our customers function as a great deterrent.

 Security cameras can also be a good deterrent in this scenario.
 Even if the burglar believes they can rob your home without police arriving, they would not want to run the risk of their description being caught on camera.